Nessrine88/Awesome.Books.github.io/README.md

 ## Deployment

-To deploy the  Prickly Pear Seeds Oil Company Website to a live server, follow these steps:
+To deploy the  Awesome Books Website to a live server, follow these steps:

 1. Choose a hosting provider or platform for your website (e.g., GitHub Pages, Netlify, Heroku).